MethodsAndPractices/vsteam/.docs/synopsis/Get-VSTeamPickList.md

-Returns the list of Picklists available for use in fields.
+Returns the list of PickList available for use in fields.